saona-raimundo/saona-raimundo.github.io/_posts/2022-12-14-Candidate problem.md

 -->
 where $c$ is such that $p$ sums up to one.

-This is a very tricky belief for the number of candidates you may encounter.
+This belief is a very tricky: usually the number of candidates behaves very differently.
 Person and Sonin (1972) investigated more "usual" distributions like [Uniform](https://en.wikipedia.org/wiki/Discrete_uniform_distribution), [Poisson](https://en.wikipedia.org/wiki/Poisson_distribution) and [Geometric](https://en.wikipedia.org/wiki/Geometric_distribution).
 In all these cases, you can obtain a constant probability of selecting the best candidate.

 ## History and extensions

-Whether you are interested in the history of this problem or its extensions, you may find the following references useful.
+If you are interested in the history of this problem or its extensions, you may find useful the following references.

 - "Who solved the secretary problem?"
 	+ Historical and mathematical review.
 Partly serious, partly entertainment.